Discover the Genre of Music You Like

-- 5Rhythm and blues.A music genre that emerged in the 1940s and was originally geared toward African Americans who had migrated to big urban cities like New York, Los Angeles, Chicago, and Detroit.Advertisement
+- 5A music genre that emerged in the 1940s and was originally geared toward African Americans who had migrated to big urban cities like New York, Los Angeles, Chicago, and Detroit.Rhythm and blues.Advertisement

 Carry out the following to discover women before you're left out.